Last updated March 29, 2017.

 What type of employee are you?

-The very hard truth is that, if you don’t have an employment contract that specifically protects your job, you are what is called an “at-will employee”.
-This means that you work at your employer’s will and behest.
+The very hard truth is that, if you don’t have an employment contract that specifically protects your job, you are what is called an “at-will employee.”
+The U.S. is one of a handful of countries that is predominantly at-will — all states have these employment relationships except for Montana.
+“At-will” means that you work at your employer’s will and behest.
 It also means that you may be legally terminated at any time and for any reason whatsoever, even for the simple fact that:

 - You have a personality conflict with your co-workers;